Skip to content

 • Have developmental disabilities or criminal justice experience

-A New Opportunity in Prince George
+A New Opportunity – BC Housing Prince George

 ver the last three years in Prince George, staff have brought Connective’s long history of person-centered, housing-first care to the community, building a solid foundation that set the stage for this new partnership with BC Housing.